boostorg/leaf/doc/whitepaper.md

         ret
 ```

-Bluntly, this is not acceptable, since it is trivial to determine at compile time that the `throw`/`catch` pair is noop.
+This represents a missed optimization opportunity, since it is trivial to determine at compile time that the `throw`/`catch` pair is noop.
 What if the generated code is improved _only_ in this simple use case, where the `throw` and the matching `catch` are in the same stack frame?
 Under this condition, there is no need to invoke the ABI machinery to allocate an exception object or navigate the unwind tables; the analysis of the control flow can and should happen at compile time.
 We'd end up with simply

 ```x86asm
 main: